livekit/node-sdks/packages/livekit-rtc/README.md

 LiveKit is a dynamic realtime environment and calls can fail for various reasons.

 You may throw errors of the type `RpcError` with a string `message` in an RPC method handler and they will be received on the caller's side with the message intact.
-Other errors will not be transmitted and will instead arrive to the caller as `UNCAUGHT_ERROR`.
-Other built-in errors are detailed in `RpcError.ErrorType`.
+Other errors will not be transmitted and will instead arrive to the caller as `1500` ("Application Error").
+Other built-in errors are detailed in `RpcError`.

 ## Examples